How To Mount A Digital Camera To Your Telescope

 Here's Another Digital Camera Moon Shot

-At left you see another moon image taken with the digital camera mounted
+Above you see another moon image taken with the digital camera mounted

 on my 6 inch f/5 telescope.
 It's the rough southern region of the moon.